foliovision/fv-wordpress-flowplayer/readme.txt

 * **NEW** easy AB looped playback for your visitors (great for teaching sites)
 * **NEW** improved and more powerful playlists (more playlist features coming soon).
-* Automated checking of video mime type for logged in admins on MP4 videos
+* Automated checking of video encoding for logged in admins
 * FV Player is a completely responsive WordPress video player.
 * Custom start and end screens are built right in.
 You can use your own custom design before and after the video.
 * Enjoy unlimited instances in a single page.
 * No expensive plugins: unlike other players who nickel and dime you for every feature, with FV Player all advanced features are available in the standard license (Google Analytics, Cuepoints, Native fullscreen, Keyboard shortcuts, Subtitles, Slow motion, Random seeking, Retina ready)
 * Single site pro license available (JW Player requires five pack for full features)
-* Ultra-efficient player: just 129kB of JavaScript and 9.9kB of Flash code.
+* Ultra-efficient player: just 161kB of JavaScript and 10kB of Flash code.
 You can extend FV Player using just HTML and CSS, leaving the JavaScript heavy lifting up to us.
 * 98% Browser coverage.
 Built-in Flash fallback will get the job done on older browsers.
 * Full support for Amazon S3, Cloudfront and other CDN's.
 * Totally Brandable.
 Stop selling YouTube and start selling yourself.
 Even design your own player.